Oriental Medicine Dietary Education and Consultations

 Sound familiar?
 It does to us, because we see many, many people, experiencing some variation of the above, walking into our clinic every week.

 The world of dietary and nutritional advice is full of contradicting opinions.
 The government tells you one thing, the CNN report with the “latest research” tells another story, and the newest dietary fad books say something else.
-Even for one who makes Herculean efforts become a well-educated consumer, he is often misled about what actually constitutes a healthy diet for him.
+Even one who makes Herculean efforts to become a well-educated consumer is often misled about what actually constitutes a healthy diet.
 This is why, day after day, we see people come to us, frustrated, seeking answers.

 What does OHS have to offer that I can’t get somewhere else?

 The practitioners at OHS have studied diet and nutrition for decades.
 We have a unique perspective on how food affects the body.
 We understand food from the traditional Oriental Medicine perspective—for example, a woman who has very light menses and is trying to conceive should eat foods that build Blood such as liver, grass-fed beef, and beet roots.

 We also have extensive knowledge of nutrition from a scientific, research-driven perspective.
 For example, if someone comes to us seeking help for his deteriorating memory, we would assess his blood sugar and insulin regulation systems, re-balance these pathways, and subsequently improve his memory (1, 2).
 In the process, we would also be helping to decrease his risk for heart disease, diabetes, and hypertension; improve his work and athletic performance; and make it much easier for him to lose weight (3).

 We do a complete intake of your health history in order to understand your body and your nutritional needs.
 This is important because you are a unique person rather than a statistic.
 You are you, and your body may have very different needs from your friend who “followed that (fill in the blank) diet and lost 20 pounds.”